pyvista/pyvista/docs/overview.rst

     iren.Start()

-The goal of vtkInterface is to simplfiy this without loosing functionality.
+The goal of vtkInterface is to simplfiy this without losing functionality.
 The same stl can be loaded and plotted using vtkInterface with::

     import vtkInterface